brpaz-graveyard/cerebro-mailinator/README.md

 # Cerebro-mailinator

-**Note: I am not using Cerebro anymore, so I wont maintain this extension.
-If you want to contribute, you can fork this extension or even better, just send me a message and I will transfer the owership of this repo to you.**
+**:warning: I am not using Cerebro anymore, so I wont maintain this extension.
+If you want to contribute, you can fork this extension or even better, just send me a message and I will transfer the owership of this repo to you.:warning:**

 ---